-The Obama administration today approved eight California school districts (Fresno Unified, Long Beach Unified, Los Angeles Unified, Oakland Unified, Sacramento City Unified, San Francisco Unified, Sanger Unified, and Santa Ana Unified) for a one year district waiver from No Child Left Behind (NCLB), in exchange for locally developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.
-These eight districts submitted a joint request for waivers as part of the California Office to Reform Education (CORE).
+The Obama Administration today approved the Commonwealth of Pennsylvania for a waiver from No Child Left Behind (NCLB), in exchange for state-developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.

 "The findings in the latest NPSAS report confirm the important role of federal financial aid in providing students with the opportunity to pursue higher education.
 Federal grants and loans help students realize the American dream, opening the door to opportunity for students who would never be able to get a college education without financial support.